Blackbeard23/sql-nyc-taxi-data-pipeline/README.md

 This design avoids timestamp drift, supports safe re-runs, and keeps a clear audit trail of every monthly file processed.

+### Full Load
+The full load process was performed after the Bronze layer was completely populated.
+After loading all records into the Bronze layer, duplicates were identified and removed before transferring the data into the **Silver layer**.
+This ensures that the Silver layer always holds the most accurate and deduplicated version of the dataset ready for standardization, transformation, and partitioning for analytics use.

 ---
 ## Testing and Validation
 ![metadata table test validation](/image/metadata_table_validation.png)